 other relevant utilities or services - that the development as proposed to be carried out is satisfactory to those other service providers, or if it is not, the changes that are required to make the development satisfactory to them.

-Stormwater designs that address both drainage within the site, and connection to public stormwater infrastructure and which are to the satisfaction of Council shall be submitted to the principal certifier.

-Reason: To ensure appropriate treatment of stormwater, and relevant utility and service providers’ requirements are provided to the certifier.
+Final detailed plans of the drainage system, prepared by a professional engineer specialising in hydraulic engineering, shall be submitted for approval with the Construction Certificate.
+These plans shall detail drainage of the site, and connection to the public stormwater infrastructureReason: To ensure appropriate treatment of stormwater, and relevant utility and service providers’ requirements are provided to the certifier.

 Site Clearance Certificate – Contamination Status

-Before the issue of the relevant Construction Certificate, a site contamination clearance certificate confirming that the site is suitable for the development is to be provided to the principal certifier.
+Before the issue of the relevant Construction Certificate, a site contamination clearance certificate confirming that the site the subject of DA24/2023 is suitable for the development is to be provided to the principal certifier.

 Reason: To ensure that the site is free of contamination prior to construction of the new facility.